Relaxed Camino Final Stage - Sarria to Santiago

-This walk is graded easy-moderate overall and includes daily walks of 7-15 km with gentle ascents and descents of up to 365m.
-The trail consists of a mixture of dirt tracks, minor roads and footpaths.
-Despite the fact that the ascents and descents are for the majority fairly small, the terrain is fairly easy and the navigation is easy, we have graded this tour easy-moderate due to the fact that you will be walking for 10 days in a row.
+This itinerary is graded easy/moderate and includes daily walks of 7-15 km with gentle ascents and descents of up to 365m.
+You will walk on a mixture of dirt trails, minor roads, and established footpaths.
+Although the terrain and navigation are fairly easy, we have graded this tour easy/moderate due to the fact that you will be walking for 10 days in a row.

 Our Camino Tours include small rural hotels and hostels close to the route of the Camino.
 You will always have a private room and en-suite (attached) bathroom.
 When staying in Sarria and Santiago, you will stay in 3* hotels, the other nights will be in a mixture of rural hotels and hostels.

 During the high season, you might be booked into alternative accommodations that are not listed in the main daily description.
 If those listed are unavailable the alternative accommodation will be of the same or better standard than those described.

 Single rooms are available, although a supplement is payable.
 The price for a single room is available on the included tab of this tour and in the booking engine.

 A light continental breakfast is included each morning, which can sometimes just be coffee, bread and orange juice.
 Lunch and dinner are not included so you are free to choose from the available options.
 Every place you stop will have evening meals available, you can get a pilgrims menu for about 10 Euros which includes 3 courses, wine and water!

 We can add extra nights if you wish, allowing you to have rest days in between the longer walking days.